 Prior to joining Kline & Specter, Aaron L. Dunbar was a prosecutor representing victims of violent crimes at the Philadelphia District Attorney’s Office.
 At Kline & Specter he represents plaintiffs in personal injury and mass tort litigation.

-Dunbar also previously worked in civil litigation at Post & Schell, P.C., in Philadelphia, where he handled product and general liability claims.
-Before that, he worked at another Philadelphia firm, Marks O’Neil O’Brien Doherty Kelly, P.C., where he represented commercial entities and medical care providers.
+Dunbar previously worked in civil litigation at Post & Schell, P.C., in Philadelphia, where he handled product and general liability claims.
+Before that, he worked at a regional defense firm where he represented commercial entities and medical care providers.

 As an assistant district attorney for three and a half years, Dunbar managed a caseload of approximately 120 complex criminal matters through various phases of prosecution, including pre-arrest investigations, grand jury indictments and trying bench and jury trials to verdict.
 Dunbar prosecuted offenders for crimes that included burglary, arson, robbery, narcotics, weapons violations, aggravated assault, sexual abuse against children and rape.